-In a ghost town in the California desert, while grieving the loss of my brother, I pray for a sign that he's alright, and receive one in the form of a crazy peacock leading me to the town's only stage and giving me a centerstage performance.
+In a ghost town in the California desert, while grieving the loss of his brother, Mark prays for a sign that he's happy in heaven, and receives one in the form of a crazy peacock leading him to the town's only stage and giving him a centerstage performance.

 You may have found this page because of his poem about grieving, How We Survive.
 He receives hundreds of touching emails from people all over the world telling him this poem helped them grieve lost loved ones in a healthy way.
 If you would like to print, recite or otherwise use How We Survive, you hereby have his permission.
 Please use the contact section of this website to let him know where and how it was used.

 If you'd like to receive updates on Mark's productions, latest publishings, short stories, inspirational poems, and musings on writing, please leave your first name and email address below.
 Your information will never be shared with any third party.